ebbanimer/Walking-Dead-Game/README.md

 coordinates be dynamically updated in the model, and the controller retrieves these values by using a thread together with sleep to get the desired interval?
 Or, should a TimerTask be implemented and run by a timer in the controller?
 The decision was taken to use the latter option since it was appropriate to set up a timer to do a task at predetermined intervals.
-The TimerTask would have to be implemented in the controller, as otherwise, the model would be aware of the GUI or the view would handle too much logic.
-To enable the zombies to move concurrently and simultaneously, the TimerTask was developed in a separate class in the controller and executed in GameController.
+The TimerTask was separated to a distinct class, neither pertaining model, view, nor controller, as otherwise, the model would be aware of the GUI or the view would handle too much logic.
+To enable the zombies to move concurrently and simultaneously, the TimerTask was developed in a separate class and executed in GameController.

 Although the Timer and TimerTask are running in a separate background thread, it was still necessary to integrate some synchronized threads and processes.
 This was more of a "shoehorned" extra feature that was eventually incorporated into